 Despite my conflicting musical interests, I acquired A Levels in Maths, Physics and Computing which later secured me a place to study Musical Technology and Innovation at De Montfort University, Leicester.

 Contrary to common misconception my course heavily focused on technological innovation and algorithmic programming to counter traditional forms of artistic expression.

 This course was also officially recognised by the Institution of Engineering and Technology.

-Throughout my time at university I continued to post my work on this website and this led to an ever growing interest into developing interactive media content for the web.
+Throughout my time at university, I continued to post my work on this website and this led to an ever-growing interest in developing interactive media content for the web.

 Some hidden gems from this period can be found in my music player widget project here.